 Let’s take a closer look at how you can do this with these three tips:

 First, put thought into the type of job you want to fill.
 And, consider the skills you want to put to use and the types of companies where you’d like to work.
 Once you’ve pinpointed your goal, look at your network.
 Who do you know?
 Who might they know?
 Send out an email stating the type of position you’re after, including examples of where you’d like to work.
 Put the finishing touch on your email by asking friends for referrals.
 If someone can refer you to a contact they have on LinkedIn, all the better.
 If not, feel free to reach out to hiring managers at those companies.
 In conclusion, it isn’t too pushy to introduce yourself and your skills.

 2. Keep Abreast of Industry Developments

-As companies change and grow, employment opportunities change and grow also.
+Secondly, as companies change and grow, employment opportunities change and grow also.
 Is a business of interest adding office space or promoting members of staff from roles you were born to fill?
 Reach out and let key employees know you’re interested.
 Not only will you make your intentions known, but you’ll also show you’re in tune with what’s happening in the business.

 3. Work with a Staffing Service

-There is a shortcut to finding those select positions no one is posting online, even when you don’t have contacts in an industry.
+And finally, there is a shortcut to finding those select positions no one is posting online, even when you don’t have contacts in an industry.
 Staffing services aren’t just for employers.
 Potential employees can contract with them to find the kind of jobs they’ve been looking for.
 These businesses already have networks in place and know how to evaluate and present your skills to ensure you find the best fit.
 So, what are you waiting for?